What is revenue? Definition, formula and how to track it

 Revenue vs other financial metrics

-While revenue is a key indicator of sales performance, it's important to understand how it differs from other financial terms like profit and income.
-This helps you get a complete picture of your business's financial health.
+Revenue measures sales performance, but it differs from related financial terms like profit and income.
+Understanding these differences gives you a clearer picture of your business's financial health.

 Revenue vs profit